-The demand mortgage note payable was incurred to a bank for the purchase of land and construction of the Foundation center, known as the Neal Welcome Center.
+A bank demand mortgage note payable to a local bank was incurred for the purchase of land and construction of the Foundation center, known as the Neal Welcome Center.
 The building, as well as two unitrust gifts were pledged as collateral on this note.
+The two unitrust gifts matured on April 12, 2012.
+The Foundation is waiting on legal counsel to approve distribution of the assets.
+The Foundation's share of those unitrusts are currently estimated to be \$1,352,301.
 Accrued interest is payable on demand, but if no demand is made, then on the 10th day of each month.
-At June 30, 2011 the interest rate on this note was 5.25%.
+At June 30, 2012 and 2011, the interest rate on this note was 5.25%.
 The principal is payable on demand, but if no demand is made, then on August 5, 2014.
-At June 30, 2010 the interest rate on this note was 5.75%.